Rick's Daily Tips

 Well, guess what?
 Those messages are hoaxes.
 Every last one of them.

 If you pay careful attention you will almost always see something in those messages that is obviously untrue.
-For example, lets take a look at one such message that I receive several time a month:
+For example, lets take a look at one such message that pops up every now and then:

 “Please tell all the contacts in your messenger list not to accept anything from Fabrizio Brambilla.
 He has a foto with a dog.
 He is a hacker and has the system connected to your messanger account.
 If one of your contacts accepts it, you will also be hacked, so make sure that all your friends know it.
 Thanks.
 Forwarded as received.
 Hold your finger down on the message.
 At the bottom in the middle it will say forward.
 Hit that then click on the names of those in your list and it will send to them.”